-- Support commonsense tort reform measures, including, but not limited to, reinstating the prohibition on venue shopping in medical liability cases and amending the Fair Share Act to restore protections against disproportionate damages due to exceptions applied by the courts in recent years. - Enhance protections for independent living communities and promote flexibility in a community's ability to offer personal care services to allow residents to age in place. - · Address high-priority issues identified by our members to eliminate antiquated, unnecessary, and overly burdensome regulations, policies, and guidance that do not enhance quality through legislative avenues where appropriate. - Advocate in response to proposals that would impose new barriers on the provision of aging services.
+- Support commonsense tort reform measures, including, but not limited to, reinstating the prohibition on venue shopping in medical liability cases and amending the Fair Share Act to restore protections against disproportionate damages due to exceptions applied by the courts in recent years. - Enhance protections for independent living communities and promote flexibility in a community's ability to offer personal care services to allow residents to age in place. - Address high-priority issues identified by our members to eliminate antiquated, unnecessary, and overly burdensome regulations, policies, and guidance that do not enhance quality through legislative avenues where appropriate. - Advocate against any new barriers imposed on the provision of quality aging services.